Georgia marks return to No. 1 with 55-0 rout of Vanderbilt

 THE TAKEAWAY

 Georgia: Sure, the blowout came against the SEC's worst program, but there wasn't much for coach Kirby Smart to complain about.
-All three phases of the game were highly efficient.
+All three phases of the game were highly efficient, especially an offense that got off to a much-needed quick start.
+“I was really impressed with the performance early,” Smart said.

 UP NEXT